simolus3/drift/docs/docs/schema.md

 Now if we created a record with the same time and the same table, an exception will be thrown.

-### `DateTime`

-Drift handles most of the complexity of working with `DateTime` objects for you.
-You can use `DateTime` objects directly in your Dart code, and Drift will take care of converting them to the correct format for the database.
+## Working with Date and Time

+Drift simplifies the handling of `DateTime` objects, allowing you to use them directly in your Dart code while managing the conversion to the appropriate database format.

 {{ load_snippet('datetime','lib/snippets/schema.dart.excerpt.json') }}

-Under the hood, Drift can store `DateTime` objects in one of two ways:
+Drift offers two storage methods for `DateTime` objects:

-1. As Unix timestamps (integers): This is the default method.
-It's slightly faster but provides only second-level accuracy and doesn't store timezone information.
+1. Unix timestamps (integers): The default method, offering faster performance but limited to second-level precision and lacking timezone information.
-2. As ISO-8601 strings (text): This method is recommended for most applications.
-It's more precise, timezone-aware, and human-readable.
+2. ISO-8601 strings (text): Recommended for most applications due to its higher precision, timezone awareness, and human-readable format.

-By default, Drift stores `DateTime` objects as Unix timestamps for backward compatibility reasons.
-However, we recommend using ISO-8601 strings for new projects.
-To enable this, set the `store_date_time_values_as_text` option in your `build.yaml` file.
+While Drift uses Unix timestamps by default for backward compatibility, we suggest using ISO-8601 strings for new projects.
+To enable this, adjust the `store_date_time_values_as_text` option in your `build.yaml` file:

 ```yaml title="build.yaml"
 targets: